j-barnes/PDF-Metadata/README.md

 --------------------------
 * Currently does not support reactive updates.
 Will need to use something like 'Resave All' to generate all PDFs for a given content type.
 * No validation for having multiple reference entities pointing to the same file field and overwriting metadata for files that are used in multiple entities at the same time.
-* Will cause PDF migrations to be much slower since they will be adding metadata to the file.

 History and Maintainers